 Each participating school receives a certain amount of FSEOG funds each year from the U.S. Department of Education’s office of Federal Student Aid.
 Once the full amount of the school’s FSEOG funds has been awarded to students, no more FSEOG awards can be made for that year.
-In other words, FSEOG funds are first come, first served.
 This system works differently from the Federal Pell Grant Program, which provides funds to every eligible student.

-March 2, 2014 for the 2014-2015 award year in order to receive Cal Grant and priority processing deadline is May 15, 2014 to insure that funds are disbursed by the first week of fall semester.
+March 2, 2015 for the 2015-2016 award year in order to receive Cal Grant.
+Priority processing deadline for Campus Based funds (FSEOG and FWS) is May 20, 2015.
 Check the Disbrusement Dates for dates of disbursement.

 The maximum award for the Coast Community College District for the 2015-2016 school year is $500.